Design accessible content

 - Use descriptive file names.
 Before uploading files to MyBeckett, please ensure that the file names are descriptive of the context e.g. Week 3 lecture - project planning.docx.
 This is particularly important for students using screen readers, to help identify the correct file to download.

-- If you are using images to present information to students, ensure that you have added an alternative text description for screen readers.
-If you are using images for decorative purposes only, you do not need to add an alternative text description.
+If you are using images to present information to students, ensure that you have added an alternative text description for screen readers.
+However, if you are using images for decorative purposes only, you do not need to add an alternative text description.

 The embedded slides below also contain some useful advice for creating content.